KIDNEY STONES

 • GASTRIC BYPASS SURGERY – having gastric bypass surgery increases the risk as it changes the absorption of certain substances like oxalate

-• CHRONIC DISEASES – chronic bowel diseases such as inflammatory bowel disease which often cause chronic diarrhea affects the absorption of calcium and water
+• CHRONIC DISEASES – chronic bowel diseases, such as inflammatory bowel disease, which often cause chronic diarrhea, affect the absorption of calcium and water.
+Kidney disease can also lead to stones.

 • SUPPLEMENTS AND CERTAIN PRESCRIPTION MEDICATIONS are filtered by the kidneys and can increase the risk